Greentown, Indiana: Demographics

 Greentown first appeared on the census in 1880.
-In 1870 the only three towns listed in Howard County were Kokomo, Russiaville, and New London.
-In 1880 New London vanished and Greentown was listed instead.
-Soon after Greentown's incorporation, its population was rapidly double that of Russiaville's, and the population quickly rose to over a thousand people in just twenty years.
+In 1870, the only three towns listed in Howard County were Kokomo, Russiaville, and New London.
+In 1880, New London vanished and Greentown was listed instead.
+Soon after Greentown's incorporation, its population rapidly grew to twice that of Russiaville's, and the population quickly rose to over a thousand people in just twenty years.